-NMI’s four funds (Global, Frontier, Fund III and Fund IV) includes 21 investments.
-The portfolio is made up of 8 Equity, 6 Debt and 7 MIV (Microfinance Investment Vehicles) investments.
-The active and direct investments (not MIV) reach ~8 million clients in six countries in Africa and Asia, Cambodia, Kenya, India, Indonesia, Rwanda and Senegal.
+NMI's five funds (Global, Frontier, Fund III, Fund IV, and Climate Smart Fund) includes 26 active investments.
+The portfolio consists of 12 Equity, 7 Debt, and 7 MIV (Microfinance Investment Vehicles) investments.
+NMI recently received funding of 10 million USD from The Ministry of Climate and Environment in Norway (NICFI) for Climate Smart Fund in Indonesia.
+The fund plans to provide affordable loans to smallholders close to the rainforest to intensify their agriculture production on the condition that they don't encroach on the Indonesian rainforest.
+The active and direct investments (not MIV) reach ~9 million clients in six countries in Africa and Asia, and the countries include Cambodia, Kenya, India, Indonesia, Rwanda and Senegal.

 AB Bank Rwanda (Direct, Debt)

 AB Bank Rwanda (ABR) is a socially responsible fully-fledged microfinance bank, which offers a wide range of financial products and solutions.
-ABR has a network of over 12 branches and credit outlets in Rwanda.
+ABR has a network of branches and credit outlets covering Rwanda.
 ABR’s vision is to be committed to the development of the Rwandan financial sector by rendering accessible services to the people and their communities, with excellent quality standards.

 BAOBAB SAS (Direct, Equity)